herui119110/herui119110.github.io/README.md

 ## What is sonic-driver-core-pro?
-This is an extension of the missing functionality of sound driver core
+This is an extension of the missing functionality of sound driver core!